9 Foods Most Likely to Cause Cancer

 Tumors use sugars to feed themselves and increase in size.
 This unsettling fact was discovered in 1931 by Otto Warburg, a Nobel laureate in medicine.
 Warburg figured out that in order to proliferate, cancer cells thrive on fructose-rich sweeteners such as high-fructose corn syrup.
 HFCS is metabolized by cancer cells more quickly and easily than other sweeteners; check for it on nutrition labels and avoid it.

 After tobacco use, alcohol abuse is the leading cause of cancer.
 Although it’s true that a moderate or low amount of alcohol can actually reduce heart-disease risk, overindulgence can result in heart failure and stroke.
 And cancer.
 In a meta-study, experts working for the World Health Organization concluded that excessive alcohol use is the main cause of mouth, esophagus, liver, colon, mouth, rectum and female breast cancers.
 Stick with one glass of wine per day for women, two for men.
-Go with one of these best wines for weight loss.

 Saturated fats may have been cleared of their connection with heart disease, but that doesn’t mean they have been absolved of all of their sins.
 A 2015 meta-analysis of 52 studies published in the journal Medicine reported that postmenopausal women with the highest saturated fat intake increased their risk of breast cancer by over 30 percent compared to those who ate the least.
 As you get older, try to decrease your consumption of foods high in saturated fats, such as highly-processed snacks made with vegetable oils, fatty meats, processed cheeses, and butter-based desserts.